adomokos/light-service/README.md

     tax_percentage = tax_ranges.for_total(order.total)

     if tax_percentage.nil?
-      context.set_failure!('The tax percentage was not found')
+      context.set_failure!("The tax percentage was not found")
       next context
     end